Non-diffracting meronic spin defects of light: Meronic spin defects

 In the derivation we have assumed that transverse field zeros do not contribute to (\ref{eq:Qsimplified}) which is valid as long as transverse and longitudinal field vortices do not coalesce.
-This situation is stable, otherwise constituting an electromagnetic 3D zero which is not stable in a 2D plane~\cite{Vernon20233DFields}.
+This situation is stable upon perturbation of the transverse scalar field $\psi_\perp$.
 The solid angle of the unstable SAM defect is bounded $Q_{\rm spin}^\star=\rrm{sgn}\lr{\ell}/2$, similarly as for the TA-Stokes texture $Q_{z\perp}^\star=\rrm{sgn}\lr{\ell}$ (\ref{eq:Qsk_zt}).
 Repeating the calculation for the TA-PS Stokes texture with unfolded phase singularities we obtain a stable skyrmion number $Q_{z\perp}=\ell$, in contrast to the result reported in~\cite{Mata-Cervera2025SkyrmionicVortices}.
-Both $Q_{\rm spin}^{\star}$ and $Q_{z\perp}^{\star}$ are not preserved upon arbitrarily small perturbation, while $Q_{\rm spin}$ and $Q_{z\perp}$ are more generic and preserved upon perturbation.
+Both $Q_{\rm spin}^{\star}$ and $Q_{z\perp}^{\star}$ are not preserved upon arbitrarily small perturbation, while $Q_{\rm spin}$ and $Q_{z\perp}$ are more general and preserved upon perturbation of the vortex core~\cite{Mata-Cervera2026UnfoldingTextures}.